irenepsmith/AWSTracker/BlogApp/Readme.md

 ![AWS Photo Analyzer](images/home.png)

-The AWS document analyzer application supports uploading PDF documents to an Amazon S3 bucket.
+The AWS document analyzer application supports uploading PDF images to an Amazon S3 bucket.

 ![AWS Photo Analyzer](images/upload.png)

-After the PDF document is uploaded, you can select the PDF document from a drop down field.
+After the PDF image is uploaded, you can select the image from a drop down field.

 ![AWS Photo Analyzer](images/document1.png)